abhshkdz/abhshkdz.github.io/_pages/art.md

 If you see something you like, or if you're interested in collaborating on something, please [tell me](https://twitter.com/abhshkdz)!
 It would mean a lot.

-In my day job, I'm an artificial intelligence researcher and I build algorithms to mimic intelligence or the biological brain.
+In my day job, I'm an artificial intelligence researcher, i.e., I build algorithms to mimic intelligence or the biological brain.
 Much like that, my art explores algorithms to mimic textures from the physical world -- paper, ink, cloth, sand, paintings.
 All my projects were